ee99ee/Kohere/README.md

 * Actual result

 This will help us to fix the bug as quickly as possible.
 Or, even better, if you'd like to fix it yourself feel free to [fork us on GitHub](https://github.com/huffingtonpost/huffpost-kohana-smarty/) and submit a pull request!

+## LICENSE
+This software is released under the Apache 2.0 open source license.